Average Weather in February in Delta Canada

 The estimated value at Delta is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Delta and a given station.

-The stations contributing to this reconstruction are: White Rock Automatic Weather Reporting System (29%, 17 kilometers, southeast); P. Meadows Coastal Station Automatic Weather Reporting System (28%, 17 kilometers, east); Vancouver International Airport (22%, 21 kilometers, west); and Vancouver Harbour (21%, 22 kilometers, northwest).
+The stations contributing to this reconstruction are: Boundary Bay Airport (60%, 7 kilometers, west); White Rock Automatic Weather Reporting System (20%, 17 kilometers, southeast); and P. Meadows Coastal Station Automatic Weather Reporting System (20%, 17 kilometers, east).

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.